Population genetics in microchannels: Results

-We start our theoretical analysis with a simple lattice model in which probabilities of cells reproducing in different directions are uniform.
-This model has been proposed and numerically studied in \cite{hashimoto,line_form}.
-We first consider the case of a thin microchannel harboring a single lane of $N$ cells, see Fig.~\ref{fig:simplif_mod}a.
-Cells reproduce at a constant rate $b$.
-After reproduction, one of the daughter cells takes the position of its mother.
-The second one occupies the lattice site either to the left or right of the mother and pushes existing cells toward one open end of the microchannel depending on the direction of the reproduction.
+The dynamics proceeds as follows.
+Cells reproduce binarily at a constant rate $b$.
+After reproduction, one daughter cell takes the position of its mother.
+The other occupies one of the adjacent lattice sites and shifts a lane of existing cells toward one open end of the microchannel.
 As a result, a cell at the open end is expelled from the microchannel.
-If a reproducing cell is located next to an open end, its daughter cell can end up outside the microchannel, thereby being immediately expelled.
-Such updating rules maintain the number of cells in the microchannel as a constant in time.
-Because of our assumption of uniform reproduction, the probabilities that the daughter occupies the lattice site to the left or to the right of the mother are both equal to $1/2$.
+If a reproducing cell is located next to an open end, its daughter can end up outside the microchannel, thereby being immediately expelled.

-We call $A(t)$ the number of clonal populations at time $t$.
-At the initial time $t = 0$, the population is made up of $A(t=0)=N$ clonal populations.
-This number progressively decreases with time, as progenies of initial individuals are expelled from the microchannel, see Fig.~\ref{fig:simplif_mod}b.
-We study the dynamics of the clonal populations more deeply in the following.
+Our experiments reveal that the probabilities of choosing neighboring sites are not uniform.
+Specifically, we identify two effects that bias these probabilities.
+The first effect is related to the mass of the lane of cells to be shifted.
+We observe that reproduction events that shift shorter lanes of cells are more likely.
+We quantify this effect via a mass parameter $m\ge0$.
+Increasing $m$ biases reproduction in the direction closer to an open end.
+The second effect is the preference of cells to reproduce within their same lane, due to their aligned arrangement and the rod shape of {\em E. coli}.
+We introduce an alignment parameter $\alpha >0$ equal to the relative probability of a reproduction event within a lane over that of an event involving a change of lane.
+In the limiting case $\alpha = 1$ and $m = 0$, the reproduction probabilities are uniform as in the model numerically studied in \cite{hashimoto}.

-The fixation time $T_{\fix}$ is the time at which one of the clonal populations has taken over the whole population.
-In the model with uniform reproduction, we find that the average fixation time is well approximated by
+We determine the parameters $N$, $M$, $b$, $m$, and $\alpha$ from our experiments with a single \textit{E. coli} strain in channels of different width, see Materials and Methods and SI Appendix.
+We find that $N$ and $b$ are the only parameters that significantly depend on the channel width, see Table~\ref{table2}.

-where $\gamma \approx 0.577$ is the Euler–Mascheroni constant, and the approximation is valid for large $N$.
-We shall prove this result in Section~\ref{sec:fixat_time}.
-The logarithmic dependence on the system size in Eq.~\eqref{fix_time} implies that fixation in this system is an extremely fast process.
-For comparison, in populations described by voter (or stepping-stone) models, the average fixation time scales as $N^2$.
-We will examine in details causes and consequences of this fact.
+We take the number $A(t)$ of clonal populations in the microchannel at time $t$ as our measure of diversity.
+At the initial time $t = 0$, we have $A(0)=MN$.
+Diversity decreases with time, as progenies of initial individuals are expelled from the microchannel, see Fig.~\ref{fig:simplif_mod}B. At intermediate times, the surviving strains tend to form stripe patterns that resemble those in Fig.~1 (see Fig.~S1 in SI Appendix for a more extensive qualitative comparison).
+The model further predicts that competition between stripes should lead to fixation of one of the strains at very long times.